Eucryphia: plant, cultivate and maintain

 Eucryphia x intermedia Rostrevor

-A hybrid between Eucryphia glutinosa (from which it inherits its hardiness) and Eucryphia lucida, this particularly floriferous variety is covered in summer with countless white flowers, pleasantly fragrant.
-Its qualities earned it the Award of Garden Merit from the Royal Horticultural Society (RHS).
+A hybrid between Eucryphia glutinosa (which it has inherited hardiness from) and Eucryphia lucida, this particularly floriferous variety is covered in summer with countless white flowers, pleasantly scented.
+Its qualities have earned it the Award of Garden Merit from the Royal Horticultural Society (RHS).

 • Flowering time September, October